 We start with topological recursion for a degree $2$ covering, not necessarily restricted to Hitchin spectral curves.
-The key ingredient of the theory is the \textbf{Riemann prime form} $E(z_1,z_2)$ on the product $\widetilde{\Sigma}\times \widetilde{\Sigma}$ of a compact Riemann surface $\widetilde{\Sigma}$ with values in a certain line bundle \cite{Mumford}.
+The~key ingredient of the theory is the \textit{Riemann prime form} $E(z_1,z_2)$ on the product $\widetilde{\Sigma}\times \widetilde{\Sigma}$ of a compact Riemann surface $\widetilde{\Sigma}$ with values in a certain line bundle~\cite{Mumford}.
 To define the prime form, we have to make a few more extra choices.
-First, we need to choose a theta characteristic $K_{\widehat{\Sigma}}^\half$ such that \be \dim H^0\left(\widetilde{\Sigma}, K_{\widetilde{\Sigma}}^\half\right) = 1. \ee We also need to choose a symplectic basis for $H_1(\widetilde{\Sigma}, \bZ)$, usually referred to as $A$-cycles and $B$-cycles.
-We follow Mumford's convention and use the unique Riemann prime form as defined in \cite[Page 3.210]{Mumford}.
+First, we need to choose a theta characteristic $K_{\widehat{\Sigma}}^\half$ such that

+We also need to choose a symplectic basis for $H_1(\widetilde{\Sigma}, \bZ)$, usually referred to as $A$-cycles and $B$-cycles.
+We follow Mumford's convention and use the unique Riemann prime form as defined in \cite[p.~3.210]{Mumford}.
 See also \cite[Section 2]{OM1}.